TheArkive/CallTipsForAll/README.md

 Currentlly only AHK v2 call tips have been created.
 AHK v1 call tips will be available soon.

+AutoHotkey CHM help files are included in this release, but you can of course replace them with your local copy if desired.

 ## Basic Usage

 Run script and use hotkeys to invoke call tips.